 This is a criminal offence and comes under the category of sexual abuse.
-Should young people under the age of 18 or adults display this behaviour, safeguarding lead to be notified and the Pastor informed.
+Should young people under the age of 18 or adults display this behaviour, the appropriate Safeguarding Lead to be notified and the Pastor informed.
 The Police will be contacted.

-2. Recognizing and Responding to Abuse
+Recognizing and Responding to Abuse